shantanu-singh-git/math-formulas-and-notes/Relations/Relations.md

 Relations are hence ordered pairs belonging to the subset of the cartesian product of two sets.
 It is can be represented in **roster form**, in **set-builder** form, through an **arrow diagram**, or via a **lattice diagram** on a cartesian plane (X-Y coordinates).

 Assume 1 ∈ A and 3 ∈ B and (1 , 3) ∈ R. It can also be represented as 1R3.

+Quintessnetially, Relation is simply a relationship between two sets.
+For example, if set X represents mothers in a locality and set Y represents children in the same locality, then relation R on X × Y can defined as "the  mother of" relationship.
+If x ∈ X, y ∈ Y, and xRy, then relation R is said to be x is the mother of y.

 ### Domain